Relationships after Cancer Treatment

 • Talk about your feelings and concerns.
 It's important to communicate to stay connected — even for couples who have been together a long time.

 When cancer treatment ends, you may feel like you’re receiving less support.
-It's normal to feel like you are getting less attention from friends, family and your medical team now that treatment is over.
+It's normal to feel like you are getting less attention from friends, family and your medical team once treatment is over.

 You might have drifted apart from people you care about or had friends stop coming around because they didn't know what to do.
 It might feel difficult to feel “normal” or find people who understand what you're going through as a survivor.